jikdo/jikdo/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Hey, I am working on web 33 research and engineering at Pitchblock
+- 🔭 Hey, I am working on web3 research and engineering at Pitchblock
 -  I am building Our Block (a next generation social media platform) and Bifrost (an evm bridging protocol) now.